groq/groq-autosheet/README.md

 Autosheet is a lightweight, hackable browser spreadsheet with an integrated AI copilot (chat + tools/MCP) running on Groq’s blazing-fast inference.
 Use it as:

-- A reference implementation for GPT-OSS style reasoning and function-calling on Groq
+- A reference implementation for GPT-OSS reasoning and function-calling on Groq
-- A playground to build custom tools/functions and experiment with MCP
+- A playground to build custom tools/functions and experiment with remote MCP servers
 - A simple spreadsheet you can fork and extend

 Try it online: https://autosheet.groqlabs.com/